 The Result – Painted End Tables with Lined Drawers

-If you like these distressed white painted tables then make sure to check out Vintage Chic End Tables.
-And if you like surprise drawers then you will love Curvy Girl with Secrets Bombe Chest and Secrets Lingerie Chest.
+Click here if you like these distressed white painted tables then make sure to check out Vintage Chic End Tables

 Let’s stay in touch – Subscribe to our mailing list here:

 Just curious…I have seen people paint upholstery.
 Have you ever tried to paint felt inside drawers?

 Not that I would have in this case.
 I absolutely love the book drawer liners!